SlushyGod/oscp-notes/htb/machines/Shocker/notes.md

 - You need to really learn about the service/protocol and some of the nuances
 - Maybe look at installing the service to learn more about it??
 - Also when dealing with apache, its common to look for scripts in the cgi-bin folder
+- Should prob run gobuster with -f option from now on
+- when attacking directories, try over adding extensions than under adding, also make sure you know which extension it will most likely be

+cgi-bin we go ahead and test shell shock "also because the box is called shocker"

+Things to do:
+Should look more into shell shock and why this vulnerability exists, as well as how to find it on the server
+- honestly if the extension is .sh you should check for shell shock